 The way you sleep is one of the biggest clues to finding your perfect mattress.
 Each position puts different demands on your body, so what feels like a dream to a side sleeper might cause aches for a back sleeper.
 Your goal is to keep your spine aligned and your joints cushioned, no matter how you curl up at night.
 Understanding what your body needs based on your go-to sleep style is the first step toward waking up refreshed and pain-free.
 Whether you're in Katy, Richmond, or Rosenberg, we can help you find the right fit for your sleep habits.

-For Side Sleepers: Prioritize Pressure Relief
+Side Sleepers: You Need Pressure Relief

 If you sleep on your side, you need a mattress that can cradle your body's curves.
 This position puts a lot of pressure on your shoulders and hips.
 A mattress that’s too firm won’t let these areas sink in, which can lead to discomfort and numb arms.
 Look for a soft to medium-firm feel that allows your body to sink in just enough to ease pressure.
 Memory foam and hybrid mattresses are fantastic options for side sleepers because they contour to your shape while still providing underlying support, keeping your spine straight from your neck to your hips.